 Spot native wildlife such as glow worms at Melba Gully, go in search of the elusive platypus at serene Lake Elizabeth, or take a walk through nearby Kennett River and watch out for sleepy koalas in the trees.

 Visit in May and be a part of the excitement of the Great Ocean Road Marathon, one of the most spectacular foot races in the world.
-With panoramic views of the Southern Ocean, this challenging run attracts participants from across Australia and around the world.
+With panoramic views of the Southern Ocean, this challenging run attracts participants from across Australia and across the globe.